thm-projects/arsnova-flashcards/.docker/docker_win_readme.md

 Then inside your Distro, switch into your working directory (e.g. `~/cards`) and run `code .` (the period is important!).

 If you launch this command the first time, it may take a while as it installs the functionality inside the Distro.
-Then it opens up VS Code on your Windoes host machine and you can start developing:
+Then it opens up VS Code on your Windows host machine and you can start developing:

 ![Screenshot-VSCode.PNG](./readme_img/Screenshot-VSCode.PNG)